pumapayio/smart-contracts/docs/Top Up Pull Payment.md

 ```

 #### Update Limits
-Method that updates the total limit for the top up payment.
-We are checking if the update request came from the correct customer and if the
+Method that updates the total limit of the top up payment.
+We check if the update request came from the correct customer and if the
-new limits is above the amount that it was spent by the customer until that point.
+new limits are above the amount that was spent by the customer until that point.
 Over/Underflow checks are always in place when it comes to numbers.
 The limits can be updated either all together or individually.
 For more details on the update methods, please check the code.
 - - -
 ***Total Limits***